syxddd10001/Ethics-Group-Project-Scripts/final/README.txt

 Note: The scripts can be ran using VSCode or other IDEs but I ran into some issues sometimes when running them on VSCode.
 Terminal or Command Promt is more reliable.

-Please contact any of our group members (Group 39) if you still cannot run the scripts.
+Please contact any of our group members (Group 39) if you still cannot run any of the scripts.